Discworld (video game)

-Discworld is a point-and-click adventure game, developed by Teeny Weeny Games and Perfect 10 Productions, and based upon Terry Pratchett's novels of the same name.
-Players assume the role of Rincewind the "wizzard", voiced by Eric Idle, as he becomes involved in exploring the Discworld for the means to prevent a dragon terrorising the city of Ankh-Morpork.
-The game's story borrows elements from several Discworld novels, with its central plot loosely based on the events in Guards!
+Discworld is a point-and-click adventure game developed by Teeny Weeny Games and Perfect 10 Productions and published by Psygnosis.
+It is based on Terry Pratchett's novels of the same name.
+The player assumes the role of Rincewind the "wizzard", voiced by Eric Idle, as he becomes involved in exploring the Discworld and preventing a dragon from terrorising the city of Ankh-Morpork.
+The story borrows elements from several Discworld novels, with its central plot loosely based on the events in Guards!
 Guards!

-Pratchett was originally reluctant to grant a licence for a game based on his novels, after the commercial failure of a video game adaptation of The Colour of Magic in 1986.
+Pratchett was originally reluctant to grant a licence for a game based on his novels after the commercial failure of a video game adaptation of The Colour of Magic in 1986.
 Gregg Barnett, the game's designer, managed to persuade the writer through offering, alongside an initial design concept, to faithfully recreate elements from the novels.
-As part of his desire for a large adventure for CD-based computer systems and opening up a new potential market for similar video games, he convinced Pratchett to create an original story that would offer a game based on the entire series rather than an adaptation of one book.
-Development included incorporating a British cast of comedians to voice several of the game's characters.
+As part of his desire to have a large adventure for CD-based computer systems and opening up a potential market for similar video games, he convinced Pratchett to create an original story that would offer a game based on the entire series rather than an adaptation of one book.
+Development included incorporating a British cast of comedians to voice several of the characters.

-The game was published by Psygnosis and released in 1995 for MS-DOS, Macintosh, and the Sony PlayStation, with a Sega Saturn version released the following year.
-Discworld proved more popular with European gamers than those in North America, with reviewers praising it for its humour, voice-acting and graphics, but criticising its gameplay and difficult puzzles.
+The game was originally released in 1995 for MS-DOS, Macintosh and PlayStation.
+A Sega Saturn version was released the following year.
+Discworld was more popular among European gamers than those in North America, with reviewers praising it for its humour, voice acting and graphics, but criticising its gameplay and difficult puzzles.
 A sequel, Discworld II: Missing Presumed...!?, was released in 1996.

 Gameplay

 Discworld is a third-person point-and-click graphic adventure game.
-In each location in the game, players can examine and interact with people and objects, picking up and using items to acquire other objects or solve puzzles to remove obstacles.
+In each location, the player can examine and interact with people and objects.
+The player can also pick up and use items to acquire other objects or solve puzzles to remove obstacles.
 Conversations focus on Rincewind using one of four topics with characters: Greet; Sarcastic or Joking; Question; and Vent Anger.
-Additional topics may sometimes appear related to a subject that Rincewind learns during the course of the game, with the character interacting with a variety of people during the game, including Archchancellor, the Dibbler, the Librarian, and Death.
+Extra topics may sometimes appear related to a subject that Rincewind learns during the course of the game.
+The player can interact with a variety of people, including the Archchancellor, Dibbler, the Librarian, and Death.

-Items found in the game can be stored in one of two inventories: Rincewind's pockets, which can store only two items at any one time; or in the Luggage.
-To progress the story, which is divided into four acts, Rincewind must find key items needed to advance, requiring visiting a multitude of locations; some around Ankh-Morpork, and other outside the city and around the Discworld, all of which are accessed via an overworld map for each region whenever the player leaves a location to visit another (some become accessible when players learn of them).
+Discovered items can be stored in one of two inventories: Rincewind's pockets, which can hold only four items at a time; or in the Luggage.
+In order to progress the story, that is divided into four acts, Rincewind must find the correct items to advance, which requires visiting a multitude of locations.
+Some of the locations are near Ankh-Morpork, while others are outside the city and around the Discworld.
+All of these places can be accessed via an overworld map for each region whenever the player leaves a location to visit another (some become accessible when the player learns about them).

 The PlayStation version is compatible with the PlayStation Mouse, as well as the standard PlayStation controller.
 The Japanese Sega Saturn version is also compatible with the Shuttle Mouse.